colinroybell/aoc-py/doc/CODYSSI2025.md

 ## day 08

 Can we put PART in the class rather than passing it around?
+Yes...
+I realise I don't quite know how the aoc_module stuff works any more.

+We will need to put a PART = None in the template.

+## day 13

+Part 3 doesn't work - finding a minimum cycle from each starting point, not a maximm one.
+Think we need a full search.